Treatment schedule for injectable hormones

 There are few known side effects of FSH and HCG.
 Sometimes swollen breasts, intestinal problems, headaches and mood swings can occur.
 You might notice some rash or sensitivity at the injection site.

-If you have any questions, you can contact the nurses of the digital office of the centre of reproductive medicine.
+If you have any questions, you can contact the nurses of the centre by using the Luscii app.

-In case of emergency (before of after office hours), please contact the emergency department of Gynaecology and Obstetrics at (073) 553 20 20.
+In case of emergency (before or after office hours), please contact the emergency department of Gynaecology and Obstetrics at (073) 553 20 20.